 - Be able to—through honest, loving, collaborative and critical conversations—articulate how Messiah’s approach to sexuality shapes life together in a diverse community.

-SAGE is housed in the Office of Student Involvement & Leadership Programs, which is located on the upper level of the Larsen Student Union.
+SAGE is a part of the Division of Student Success & Engagement and is located on the upper level of the Larsen Student Union, Room 203.

 SAGE is led by the Vice Provost of Student Success and Engagement and advised by cocurricular educators Josiah Hatfield and Hannah McBride.